cagostino/open-web-copilot/README.md

 npm install cors
 ```

+3.
 Run the node server:
 ```bash
 node server.js
 ```
+4.
 Load the chrome extension into your browser by doing "load unpacked" and selecting the folder containing these files.

+Once it's ready and running, as you add new text to your doc it will periodically send it to the LLM for suggestions after you've finished typing.
+Clicking on the suggestion box copies it to one's clipboard.

+Planned improvements

+1. Changing the behavior of the suggestion box to auto fill in to the document at the cursor upon clicking.
+2. Support llama-cpp -like servers and OpenAI + Claude + other providers through API keys.